 Plant-Based 2.0: Take Your Veg Options to the Next Level

 What was once a trend is now a mainstream way of eating that is here to stay.
 Session attendees will evaluate their operations to make sure they are capitalizing on this new normal while satisfying increasingly refined palettes.
-Hear from experts who have transformed their dining operations to become more inclusive of plant-based eating through innovative culinary, space planning and marketing techniques.
-By using plant-based foods and some clever culinary innovation, dining operations can increase participation, sell more meal plans and reduce food costs.
+Hear from experts who have transformed their dining operations to become more inclusive of plant-based eating through innovative culinary, space planning, and marketing techniques.
+Dining operations can increase participation, sell more meal plans, and reduce food costs by using plant-based foods and some clever culinary innovation.
 Walk away with recipes and tips to take your plant-based offerings to the next level, market those options, and make them a healthy success.

 Josephine Morris, The Humane Society of the United States